 OPEN-AIR CINEMA AT SOUNDSCAPE PARK (ADDITIONAL ACTIVITY)

 Here is an additional activity to add to your 2 day Miami itinerary for movie lovers.
-You can enjoy open-air cinema at the SoundScape Park at New World Center.
+You can enjoy open-air cinema at the SoundScape Park in New World Center.

 Movies are screened here weekly from 8:00 pm onwards (regardless of the weather).
 The cinema screenings can be spotted on the corner of 17th Street and Washington Avenue.